Welcome to Cornerstone Doula Trainings

 Birthwork is political.

-OUR MISSION is to organize and activate a radically inclusive community of doulas and birthkeepers to provide full spectrum C.A.R.E. to all.
-Cornerstone doulas and birthkeepers champion equitable access to safe, supported and dignified care for all communities throughout the reproductive lifespan.
+OUR MISSION is to organize and activate a radically inclusive community of Doulas to provide full spectrum C.A.R.E. to all.
+Cornerstone Doulas champion equitable access to safe, supported and dignified care for all communities throughout the reproductive lifespan.
 Our collective C.A.R.E. is focused on closing gaps in disparate maternal and infant health outcomes, increasing reproductive health equity and creating positive change in all reproductive health outcomes — and as a result, our society at large.